Newnham Park Estate, Deer Park ~ Plympton, Plymouth.

 It is generally believed that a small number of deer parks may have been established during the Anglo-Saxon period but it was the Norman nobility’s passion for hunting that led to the majority of these being constructed, mainly between the years 1200 and 1350.
 From the 15th century onwards few parks were constructed and by the end of the 17th century the deer park in its original form had largely fell into decline.
 They were established in almost every county in England and it is not known exactly how many deer parks were originally constructed but their numbers more than likely exceeded 3000.
 Many of these survive to this day, although some are altered to a greater or lesser degree.
 These days they serve an important insight into the activities of our Medieval ancestors and still maintain a powerful influence on the pattern of our modern landscapes.
 Where a deer park survives well and is well-documented or associated with other significant remains, its principal features are normally identified as nationally important.
 Newnham Park is no exception, that is why the park here is designated as a ‘Scheduled Ancient Monument’ by Natural England.

 Once all the relevant permissions had been granted we were good to go.
-The specification from the Secretary of State instructed us to use all the existing stone along with a natural lime based mortar and to make a digital photographic record before, during and after the work had been completed.
-These photographs would then be put on to a disk and sent to the Secretary of State for future reference.
+The specification from the Secretary of State instructed us to save as much as the original stonework as deemed possible and not excavate below it’s present ground level.
+We had to use all the existing stone along with a natural lime based mortar to rebuild it, and to make a digital photographic record before, during and after the work had been completed.
 The original stone was a mixture consisting of limestone, slate and granite.
-The pillar itself stood about seven feet high and had been constructed with a concaved face incorporating a ‘Stop’ for an inward opening gate.
+The pillar itself stood about seven feet high and had been constructed with a concaved face incorporating a ‘Stop’ which stops an inward opening gate to open outwards.
 Work soon got underway and we began by building the stone back in place.

 The gate ‘Stop’ was built up as the work proceeded.